ishaanbhimwal/ev-reconstruction/README.md

 # ev-reconstruction

-Basic implementation of event-based image reconstruction.
-Tested with the [MVSEC](https://daniilidis-group.github.io/mvsec/) dataset.
-For quick testing, download a sequence and place it as `data/indoor_flying1_data.hdf5`.
+Basic implementation of event-based image reconstruction using the [MVSEC](https://daniilidis-group.github.io/mvsec/) dataset.
+For quick testing, download any sequence and place it as `data/indoor_flying1_data.hdf5`.

 This project: